8 and 9 a.m. The Church

 Captain James Lovell, Jr.

-Born in Cleveland, Ohio, Capt.
-James Lovell, Jr. USN (Ret), was a test pilot before becoming a NASA astronaut.
+Born in Cleveland, Ohio, Captain James Lovell, Jr. USN (Ret), was a test pilot before becoming a NASA astronaut.
 During his career, he accumulated more than 7,000 flight hours, including 3,500 in jet aircraft and 715 in space.
 For a time, Lovell was the world’s most traveled astronaut and part of several historical firsts with his flights on Gemini 7, Gemini 12 and Apollo 8.
 As the Apollo 13 Commander, he and his crew turned an imminent catastrophe into a “successful failure” as they brought home a damaged spaceship.
 He stoically articulated the five-word message, “Houston, we have a problem,” which quickly became part of the American lexicon.
 Since his retirement, Lovell has served on the Board of Directors for several organizations, including the Federal Signal Corporation, Astronautics Corporation of America and Centel Corporation of Chicago.
 He received numerous medals and awards, including the Congressional Space Medal of Honor, Presidential Medal of Freedom, Navy Distinguished Service Medal, two Navy Distinguished Flying Crosses, NASA Distinguished and Exceptional Service Medals, and the French Legion of Honor.
+Captain Lovell and his wife, Marilyn, have four children, including their son, Jeff, and his wife, Annie, who are active members at St. Martin’s with their children, Allie, Marilyn and James.

 Susan Garrett Baker